shadiAndishe/shadiAndishe/README.md

 i'm ShadiAndishe, Computer vision Hardware engineer at [Pon](https://pon.com/en/) and graduated in master of computer science at [Sapienza di Roma University](https://www.uniroma1.it/en/pagina-strutturale/home)

-* My main interests are Computer Vision, Deep learning and Machine learning.
+* My main interests are Computer Vision, Deep learning and Machine learning and Data science.
 * Projects done are in the following areas:
 Computer Vision Models like image Segmentation, Object Detection,... and and Image Analysis(Classical Approaches), Supervised Learning(Prediction, Regression, Time Series Forecasting) and Unsupervised Learning ( Clustering, anomaly detection,...)
+* Data science in Time Series Analysis & Forecasting, Regression Models, Classification Models, Clustering & Anomaly Detection
 * Main programming languages for the projects is python and Main framework is Pytorch.

 *I am looking forward to hear from you for any collaboration.